-Fig. 4 communication paths between channel, bot connector, chatbot, and additional services between objects in Fig 4 represents a message being passed between components, and, more specifically, each of those arrows represents communication across the Internet.
+Fig 4 shows the communication paths between channel, Bot Connector, Chatbot, and additional services.
+Chatbot's are distributed applications.
+Each of the arrows between objects in Fig 4 represents a message being passed between components, and, more specifically, each of those arrows represents communication across the Internet.
 The communication occurring between channels, Bot Connector, and Chatbot is the normal part of the Bot Framework architecture.
 If the user has a slow Internet connection, their experience suffers.
 Alternatively, if the Internet connection is good, the user experience is better.